Lost Frequencies: 2016–2017: Less Is More

 On 3 June 2016, Lost Frequencies released a single, "Beautiful Life", featuring Sandro Cavazza, which is the lead single for his debut studio album.
 He announced on Twitter that he planned to release the album in September 2016.
 On 8 September, he remixed a Major Lazer song "Cold Water" featuring Justin Bieber.
 He released his debut studio album titled Less Is More on 21 October 2016.
 It includes his massive hit "Are You with Me" as well as follow-up singles "Reality", "Beautiful Life", "What Is Love 2016" and "All Or Nothing" ft.
 Axel Ehnström.
 They are soon joining The Chainsmokers on tour in May and June 2017.
 Less Is More was shortlisted by IMPALA (The Independent Music Companies Association) for the Album of the Year Award 2016, which rewards on a yearly basis the best album released on an independent European label.

 2018–2021: Found Frequencies

 In partnership with Armada Music, De Laet launched his own record label named Found Frequencies, stating "it will serve as a home" for his music and as the "go-to label for up-and-coming talents".
 His second studio album titled Alive and Feeling Fine was released on 4 October 2019.

 2021–present: Subsequent singles

 In 2021, Lost Frequencies teamed up with British singer Calum Scott for the song "Where Are You Now", which became De Laet's first Top 40 hit for a few years in a number of territories outside of the Benelux region.
 Some of the countries where the record became a Top 10 hit included Germany, where it peaked at number 5, and Ireland, where it peaked at number one on the Irish Singles Chart.

 On 3 June 2022, Lost Frequencies released the song "Questions" with British singer James Arthur.

+Lost Frequencies was booked for a New Year’s Eve 2025–26 performance in Dubai, where he spoke in interviews about preparing a special set and premiering surprise new music to close out the year.